Chapter 5 Dynamic Tables Display

 format: zto

-Then go to the .b.R file, in the .init() function, and set the properties of the table as shown here.
+function, and set the properties of the table as shown here.

-atable <- SmartTable$new(self$results$additional$effects,private$.runner)
+<- SmartTable$new(self$results$additional$effects,private$.runner)

-atable$activateOnData <- TRUE
+atable $activateOnData <- TRUE

-The $activateOnData property is crucial here: It tells the SmartTable to check its data source (i.e. runner$run_additional_effects()) and make itself visible only if it receives some data.
+) and make itself visible only if it receives some data.

-Now we need to be sure that the run_additional_effects() returns something only if there is a significant result in the coefficients.
-In the Runner.R file, we change the function in:
+returns something only if there is a significant result in the coefficients.

-run_additional_effects=function() {
+=function() {

 ## check the covs ##

-results <- as.data.frame(summary(self$model)$coefficients)
+<- as.data.frame(summary(self$model)$coefficients)

 results <- results[-1,]

-whichcovs <- rownames(results[results[,4]<.05,])
+results <- rownames(results[results[,4]<.05,])

-if (length(whichcovs)==0)
+whichcovs if (length(whichcovs)==0)

 return(NULL)

-eps <- effectsize::epsilon_squared(self$model)
+<- effectsize::epsilon_squared(self$model)

-eps_df <- data.frame(var=eps$Parameter,index="Epsilon^2",value=eps$Epsilon2)
+eps <- data.frame(var=eps$Parameter,index="Epsilon^2",value=eps$Epsilon2)

-eta <- effectsize::eta_squared(self$model)
+eps_df <- effectsize::eta_squared(self$model)

-eta_df <- data.frame(var=eta$Parameter,index="pEta^2",value=eta$Eta2)
+eta <- data.frame(var=eta$Parameter,index="pEta^2",value=eta$Eta2)

-omega <- effectsize::omega_squared(self$model)
+eta_df <- effectsize::omega_squared(self$model)

-omega_df <- data.frame(var=eta$Parameter,index="pOmega^2",value=omega$Omega2)
+omega <- data.frame(var=eta$Parameter,index="pOmega^2",value=omega$Omega2)

-tab <- rbind(eps_df,eta_df,omega_df)
+<- rbind(eps_df,eta_df,omega_df)

-return(tab)
+tab return(tab)

 },